 Power, Society, Politics: Religious art in Northern Europe

-This module explores the different social and political functions of religious art produced in Northern Europe (France, Germany, Low Countries) from the fifteenth and sixteenth centuries.
-It will focus in particular on how artists and patrons responded to the changing religious climate at this time, and how religious works of art like altarpieces, reliquaries, and manuscripts were used as means of constructing of power, politics and social identity in times of instability.
+This module explores the different social and political functions of religious art produced in Northern Europe (France, Germany, England, Low Countries) from the fifteenth and sixteenth centuries.
+It focuses in particular on how artists and patrons responded to the changing religious climate at this time, and how religious works of art like altarpieces, reliquaries, and manuscripts were used as means of enforcing of power, promoting politics and creating social identity in times of instability.

 Case studies will analyse themes such as: the power and performative nature of images; religious allegory and secular rulers; religion and social identity; and Northern responses to the Council of Trent and the Counter Reformation.
-Students will be encouraged to draw on the University’s collections .
+Students will be encouraged to draw on the University’s collections through seminars that look at paintings and manuscripts in the Barber Institute and Research and Cultural Collections.
 By spanning the shift between the late medieval and early modern periods, students will also be encouraged to examine and problematise broader questions pertaining to the study of periods and categories such as ‘medieval’ and ‘Renaissance’, ‘North’ and ‘South’, and ‘public’ and ‘private’.